New York State Senate: 2015–2017: Republicans lead again

 In June 2014, the IDC announced that it would end its political alliance with the Republicans and create a new one with the Senate Democratic Conference, citing a need "to fight for the core Democratic policies that are left undone."
 In the 2014 elections, Senate Republicans retook an outright majority in the Senate.
 The election results meant that Klein lost his position as co-leader, with Skelos taking over as the Senate Majority Leader and Temporary President of the Senate and regaining sole control over which bills would reach the Senate floor.
 After the election, the IDC reversed course and continued its alliance with the Republicans in the 2015 legislative session.

 On May 4, 2015, U.S. Attorney Preet Bharara announced the arrest of Senate Majority Leader Dean Skelos (along with his son, Adam Skelos) and the arrest of Assembly Speaker Sheldon Silver.
 Within days, Skelos announced that he was stepping down as leader of the Republican Caucus and as Majority Leader.
 Senator John Flanagan, of Suffolk County, became the new Majority Leader, and the first Majority Leader from Suffolk County.

 After Skelos was convicted in December 2015, his seat was declared vacant, with a special election to be held on the presidential primary of 2016.
 The special election was won by Democrat Todd Kaminsky, resulting in the Democratic Party having a numerical 32–31 advantage over the Republicans in the State Senate.
-Despite this, both Senator Felder and the members of the IDC chose to remain in coalition with the Republican majority.
+Despite this, both Felder and the members of the IDC chose to remain in coalition with the Republican majority.

 Late in 2016, Senator Jesse Hamilton announced his intention to join the IDC if re-elected.
 The IDC aided Hamilton in his first election in 2014, which had resulted in speculation he would eventually join the conference.

 In the 2016 elections, Senate Republicans lost one seat on Long Island and gained an upstate seat in Buffalo.
 On Long Island, freshman Sen. Michael Venditto was defeated in a close race by Democrat John Brooks.
 In Buffalo, the open seat vacated by Democratic Sen. Mark Panepinto (who did not seek re-election) was won by Republican Erie County Clerk Chris Jacobs.
-Sen. Simcha Felder announced that he would continue to caucus with the GOP; Felder's move ensured that the Republicans would retain control of the Senate by a margin of 32–31.
-Newly elected Democratic Sen. Marisol Alcantara also announced that she would join the IDC, after Klein assisted her campaign.
+Felder announced that he would continue to caucus with the GOP, which ensured that the Republicans would retain control of the Senate by a margin of 32–31.
+Newly elected Democratic Sen. Marisol Alcantara also announced that she would join the IDC.

-Liberal groups in New York State, including the Working Families Party, called on Gov. Cuomo to intervene and pressure Sen. Felder, the IDC, and the Senate Democratic Conference to unite.
+Liberal groups in New York State, including the Working Families Party, called on Cuomo to intervene and pressure Felder, the IDC, and the Senate Democratic Conference to unite.
 On January 2, 2017, Senate Majority Leader Flanagan and Senate IDC Leader Klein announced the continuation of their coalition.

-In late January 2017, Senator Jose Peralta announced that he was joining the IDC, expanding the IDC to 8 members, the Republican-IDC-Felder coalition to 40 members, and reducing the Democratic conference to 23 members.
+In late January 2017, Senator Jose Peralta announced that he was joining the IDC.
+Peralta's action expanded the IDC to eight members and the Republican-IDC-Felder coalition to 40 members; it also reduced the Senate Democratic Conference to 23 members.